 - Schütting + Haus der Bürgschaft

-Opposite of the Old City Hall is the Schütting that used to be the house of the merchants.
-The three houses at the west side of the market are 19th-century buildings and opposite them in the east, there is the only modern building of the market, the Haus der Bürgschaft.
+Opposite the Old City Hall is the Schütting that used to be the house of the merchants.
+The three houses on the west side of the market are 19th-century buildings and opposite them in the east, there is the only modern building of the market, the Haus der Bürgschaft.

 When you enter the small road right off the Schütting, you will be stunned.
 The Böttcherstrasse is one of Bremen’s most famous streets for a good reason.
 Built between 1922 and 1931 in Art Noveau style, it has not only two stunning entrances, but also really beautiful redbrick houses, galleries, shops, and cafes, many of which have been designed by Bernhard Hoetger.
 Some of the houses are worth a closer look, e.g. the PaulaModersonBeckerHaus near the entrance, the Roselius house of the 16th century (which was therefore not designed by Boetger) as well as the Glockenspiel house.
 Luckily enough, Böttcherstrasse was saved from the bombings during the Second World War and therefore not destroyed.